motarski/aire-kagent/README.md

    - Install Monitoring stack (Prometheus and Grafana)
    - Configure Grafana to use Prometheus as a data source
    - Expose Grafana via Ingress
-   - Install and configure the specified LLM provider (Ollama, Anthropic, OpenAI, or Azure OpenAI)
+   - Install and configure Ollama with the llama3.1 model
-   - Install kagent CRDs and kagent configured with the selected LLM provider
+   - Install kagent CRDs and kagent configured with Ollama
    - Grant kagent cluster-admin RBAC permissions
-   - Deploy a test pod to verify Ollama connectivity if using Ollama provider
+   - Deploy a test pod to verify Ollama connectivity
    - Install ArgoCD for GitOps management
    - Configure ArgoCD to connect to a public GitHub repository and deploy the demo app automatically